lukas-rost/gke-security/docs/slides.md

 ------

 ## Importance of Compliance and Governance
+- The critical role of compliance and governance in Kubernetes security.
-- Ensures adherence to legal and regulatory standards
+- Overview of relevant legal and regulatory standards and their implications for Kubernetes deployments.
-- Protects sensitive data and privacy
-- Builds trust with customers and stakeholders

 ------

 ## Compliance Standards Relevant to Kubernetes
-- GDPR, HIPAA, PCI-DSS, and others
-- Understanding the role of Kubernetes in maintaining compliance
+- Detailed analysis of compliance requirements: GDPR, HIPAA, PCI-DSS.
-- Mapping Kubernetes settings to compliance requirements
+- Mapping compliance frameworks to Kubernetes configurations and practices.

 ------

 ## Governance in Kubernetes
-- Implementing policies for resource usage and security standards
+- Best practices for establishing and maintaining governance policies in Kubernetes environments.
-- Utilizing policy management tools like OPA (Open Policy Agent)
+- Utilizing tools like OPA for policy enforcement and governance automation.
-- Establishing clear roles and responsibilities within the cluster

 ------

 ## Best Practices for Compliance and Governance
-- Regular audits and assessments
-- Continuous compliance monitoring
+- Strategies for ongoing compliance assessments and governance reviews.
-- Documentation and reporting for regulatory bodies
+- Techniques for documentation, reporting, and ensuring transparency.

 ------

 ## Tools and Integrations for Compliance
-- Leveraging GKE's integration with Google Cloud security tools
-- Using third-party tools for compliance checks and audits
+- Utilizing GKE features and third-party tools for achieving and maintaining compliance.
-- Automating compliance workflows with CI/CD pipelines
+- Automation strategies for continuous compliance monitoring and reporting.

 ---